 The standard 2006 North Dakota clad quarters in circulated condition are only worth their face value of $0.25.
-These coins only sell for a premium in the higher condition grades.
+These coins only sell for a premium in uncirculated condition.

 Silver Proof Quarter

 The 2006 S silver proof North Dakota quarter is worth around $11 in PR 66DC condition.
 The value is around $20 in PR 69DC condition.